How Do I?

 Six month preparation period, regular attendance at Sunday Mass and registration in the parish is required.
 An appointment with the priest must be made before deciding on a date.
 It is necessary to contact the priest six months in advance of the proposed wedding date.
 A mutual date that is acceptable for the church, couple and priest or deacon must be made.
 Our diocese requires baptism records of the couple, attending Marriage Preparation classes, Natural Family Planning class and the couple taking the FOCUS assessment with the priest.

 I Used To Be Catholic / How Do I Return to the Church?

 The best way to begin is to come to Mass.
 From there you can talk with one of the priests or call us.
-You can also schedule an appointment with Fr.
-Tom by calling 417-887-0600 to talk and discuss how to come back or if you have questions to be answered.
+You can also schedule an appointment with one of our priests by calling 417-887-0600 to talk and discuss how to come back or if you have questions to be answered.

-If you feel you may have a vocation to the priesthood or religious life, contact Fr.
-Tom at 417-887-0600
+If you feel you may have a vocation to the priesthood or religious life, please contact one of our parish priests, either in person, or at 417-887-0600

 Parish Facility Scheduling & Rental